-Since ramps and bridge plates are permitted in some cases instead of lifts, it is essential that they be designed to accommod ate the same range of common wheelchairs and mobility aids.
+Since ramps are permitted in some cases instead of lifts, it is essential that they be designed to accommodate the same range of common wheelchairs and mobility aids.
 Consequently, the design load specified for lifts is also required for ramps or bridge plates 30 inches or longer.
-Ramps or bridge plates under 30 inches must have a design load of 300 pounds.
-Such ramps or bridge plates are approximately the length of the specified test pallet and placement of a loaded pallet on the ramp would not test the strength of the ramp but would instead merely rest on the car and platform or curb.
-Furthermore, ramps shorter than 30 inches need support only about half the weight of a wheelchair or other mobility aid at a given point: when the front wheels are on the ramp, the rear wheels are still on the car.
-The provision does not specify a test pallet for making this measurement, but manu facturers should use a method which approximates the loading that would be expected from either the front or rear wheels of a wheelchair or mobility aid, applied at enough points along the ramp length to ensure that it will support a common wheelchair or mobility aid user without significant deflection.
+Ramps or bridge plates under 30 inches must have a design load of 300 pounds; such ramps or bridge plates are approximately the length of a test pallet and placement of a load ed pallet on the ramp would not test the strength of the ramp but would instead merely rest on the car and platform or curb.
+Furtherm ore, ramps shorter than 30 inches need sup port only about half the weight of a wheelchair or other mobility aid at a given point: when the front wheels are on the ramp, the rear wheels are still on the board ing area, and when the rear wheels move onto the ramp, the front wheels will be inside the car.
+The provision does not specify a test pallet for making this measurement, but manufacturers should use a method which approximates the loading that would be expected from either the front or rear wheels of a wheelchair or mobility aid, applied at enough points along the ramp length to ensure that it will support a common wheelchair or mobility aid user without significant deflection.

 (2) Ramp surface.
-The ramp orbridge plate surface shall be continuous and slip resistant, shall not have protrusions from the surface greater than 1/4 inch high, shall have a clear width of 30 inches and shall accommodate both four-wheel and three-wheel mobility aids.

-The term "continuous surface" means a single, uninterrupted surface from edge to edge as opposed to a platform with a gap in the middle that may incorporate steps.
+The ramp or bridge plate surface shall be continuous and slip resistant, shall not have protrusions from the surface greater than 1/4 inch high, shall have a clear width of 30 inches and shall accommodate both four-wheel and three-wheel mobility aids.
+The term "continuous surface" means a single, uninterrupted surface from edge to edge as opp osed to a platform with a gap in the middle that may incorporate steps.
 It is also intended to preclude the use of two separate ramps placed some distance apart.
 Those configurations can accommodate four wheeled devices but cannot accommodate three wheeled scooters.
 Ramps having two parts are permitted, provided they are designed to be deployed together to provide a uniform, uninterrupted surface.
-The term is not intended to preclude expanded metal ramps which are often much lighter than solid platforms of the same strength.
+The term was not intended to preclude expanded metal ramps which are often much lighter than solid platforms of the same strength.

 While lift platforms are permitted to be 28-1/2 inches wide, ramps must have a clear width at the surface of 30 inches.
 This is because ramps are designed to be traversed, while a wheelchair or mobility aid user essentially remains stationary on a lift platform while it is in operation.
 For this reason, a wheelchair or mobility aid user needs more clearance on a ramp for maneuvering than on a lift platform.
-The restriction on 1/4 inch high protrusions is taken from common accessibility stand ards for accessible surfaces.
+The restriction on 1/4-inch high protrusions is taken from common accessibility stand ards for accessible surfaces.

-A minimum value or coefficient of friction for slip resistance is not specified due to practical difficulties in measuring such a value.
+A minimum value of coefficient of friction is not specified for slip resistance due to practical difficulties in measuring such a value.
 However, the Board has conducted research on slip resistance and recommends a static coefficient of friction of 0.8 for ramp surfaces.

 (3) Ramp threshold.
-The transition from station platform to the ramp orbridge plate and the transition from car floor to the ramp or bridge plate may be vertical without edge treatment up to 1/4 inch.
+The transition from station platform to the ramp or bridge plate and the transition from car floor to the ramp or bridge plate may be vertical without edge treatment up to 1/4 inch.
 Changes in level between 1/4 inch and 1/2 inch shall be beveled with a slope no greater than 1:2.